onflow/cadence/docs/language.md

     //
     // The function must be public.
     //
-    // NOTE: the type of the parameter is `<-ExampleToken`,
+    // NOTE: the type of the parameter is `@ExampleToken`,
     // i.e., only a token of the same type can be deposited.
     //
     // This implementation satisfies the required postconditions.